-DCE support is controlled through the dce auth configuration option, which can be set to 0 or 1.
+DCE support is controlled through the dce_auth configuration option, which can be set to 0 or 1.
 A value of 1 indicates that DCE authentication option is enabled.
-When dce auth=1 (and cifsPrintServerDCE is being used), all incoming PC client logins are sent to DCE for authentication.
+When dce_auth=1, all incoming PC client logins are sent to DCE for authentication.
 All PC-client user names and passwords must also be valid DCE user names and passwords (UID, GID, and groupset are defined by the DCE authentication).
-If DCE authentication is enabled and if AIX Fast Connect is configured to use encrypted passwords, each AIX Fast Connect user must be configured by entering the DCE password for that user by using the net user Subcommand (see "net user Subcommand" on page 57).
+If DCE authentication is enabled and if AIX Fast Connect is configured to use encrypted passwords, each AIX Fast Connect user must be configured by entering the DCE password for that user by using the net user Subcommand (see "net user Subcommand" on page 67).
 In addition, multiple AIX Fast Connect servers in a DCE environment can be configured to share one common user database (for encrypted passwords) using the DCE-Registry User Database feature.

-When dce\auth=0, AIX Fast Connect can still provide some access to DFS files under the following conditions:
+When dce_auth=0, AIX Fast Connect can still provide some access to DFS files under the following conditions:

-- If AIX-based authentication is being used (plain-text passwords), all AIX accounts configured for Integrated Login to DCE are allowed DCE-authenticated access to DFS when connecting to AIX Fast Connect. - In all other cases, AIX Fast Connect users are allowed nonauthenticated access to DFS, using the any other ACL.
+- If AIX-based authentication is being used (plain-text passwords), all AIX accounts configured for Integrated Login to DCE are allowed DCE-authenticated access to DFS when connecting to AIX Fast Connect. - In all other cases, AIX Fast Connect users are allowed non-authenticated access to DFS, using the any_other ACL.

 - 1. When DCE integration is enabled and the user's AIX UID is different from DCE UID, the user might not have the same access rights as an AIX login shell. - 2.
-DCE/DFS authentication (dce auth=1) is mutually exclusive with NT Passthrough authentication. - 3.
-DCE/DFS authentication (dce auth=1) is mutually exclusive with the guest logon feature.
+DCE/DFS authentication (dce_auth=1) is mutually exclusive with NT Passthrough authentication.

+3. DCE/DFS authentication (dce_auth=1) is mutually exclusive with the guest logon feature.